jroop/p3/README.md

 Thanks for playing and enjoy!

 ###Game Play
-* Use `enter` key to start game and pause game
+* Use `enter` key to start game and pause game.
-* Use keyboard arrows `up`, `down`, `left`, and `right` to move the character
+* Use keyboard arrows `up`, `down`, `left`, and `right` to move the character.
+* The score will go up after reaching the water and collecting gems.
+* The score will go down after hitting an enemy.
+* When the timer reaches 0.0 the game will stop.
+* When hitting and enemy the hearts will decrease if they get to none then the game will stop.
+* The highest score is saved in the top bar on succesive plays as long as no browser refresh.

 __NOTE__: If running game from a static file then the grayscale coloring during game pause will not work.
 This is a limitation of the browser as it is considered a security error.
 It is best to run the game from a server then all problems go away.

 ###Design
 The Character class made use of a system that could register objects with `on` and then call a `notify` to let the objects know that something has happened.
 Currently, you have to register with an object and also the object can only be registered once per `on` id.

 An example:
 ```javascript